-Over the past years, we have built our relationship with SBG project by project, which was very relevant and in line with our company values.
+have built our relationship with SBG project by project, which was very relevant and in line with our company values.
 We were able to see the essential contribution played by these projects in the field.
-The trust and relevance of our relationship have continued to grow, and we believe in the SBG model and ASGM.
-Audemars Piguet is a family company, and we are resolutely Human centric.
+The trust and relevance of our relationship have continued to grow, and we Audemars Piguet is a family company, and we are resolutely Human centric.
 The ASGM approach has a very strong social impact.
 Thus, we can achieve significant local improvements, thanks to the support of SBG.